Caleb-Tan/Team-8-Tasks/README.md

 # Dependencies

-The app runs [Python 2.7.9+](https://www.python.org/downloads/release/python-279/), and in order to run the server, the following pip dependencies must be installed:
+The app runs [Python 2.7.9+](https://www.python.org/downloads/release/python-279/), and in order to run the server, the following pip dependencies must be installed with the specified versions:

 ```
 pip install flask
 pip install requests==1.1.0
 pip install python-firebase
-pip install apscheduler
+pip install apscheduler==2.1.2
 ```